naofumi/react-router-vite-rails/README.md

 ## The problem

 Historically,
-integrating React with Ruby on Rails was done by creating a dedicated Rails route and ERB file as the bootstrap file (the first HTML file that the browser loads).
+integrating React with Ruby on Rails was done by creating a dedicated Rails route from which you served a static ERB file as the bootstrap file
+(the first HTML file that the browser loads).

-You would use `javascript_include_tag` (jsbundling or sprockets) or `javascript_pack_tag` (webpacker) to load the JavaScript bundle that contains your React application.
+Inside this ERB file, you would typically use `javascript_include_tag` ([jsbundling](https://github.com/rails/jsbundling-rails) or [sprockets](https://github.com/rails/sprockets)) or `javascript_pack_tag` ([webpacker](https://github.com/rails/webpacker)) to load the JavaScript bundle that contained your React application.
-If you wish to use Vite,
+If you wished to use Vite,
-you might use [Vite Rails](https://github.com/ElMassimo/vite_ruby/tree/main/vite_rails) and then use  the `vite_javascript_tag`.
+you might use [Vite Rails](https://github.com/ElMassimo/vite_ruby/tree/main/vite_rails) and then use the corresponding `vite_javascript_tag` in exactly the same way.

-However, the traditional approach treats React as a library.
+However, this traditional approach treats React as a library.
-You are responsible for installing the client-side router, implementing code-splitting, avoiding fetch waterfalls, etc.
+You are responsible for installing the client-side router, implementing code-splitting, avoiding fetch waterfalls, etc., all of which have significant implications for performance.
-Although this approach may have been adequate in the past, the React team has recommended against it and suggested that [even for SPAs, developers should use a framework](https://react.dev/blog/2025/02/14/sunsetting-create-react-app).
+Although this approach may have been adequate in the past, the React team has recommended against it and suggested that [even if you are only interested in a SPA, developers should use a framework](https://react.dev/blog/2025/02/14/sunsetting-create-react-app).

-With this in mind, I propose a solution that allows you to easily integrate an SPA framework with Ruby on Rails.
+With this in mind, I propose a simple solution that allows you to integrate an SPA framework with Ruby on Rails.

 ## The proposal

 The current proposal uses React Router version 7 in SPA/Framework mode.

 * Instead of creating a bootstrap file (the HTML file that is initially loaded by the browser) in ERB, we use the one that React Router builds in SPA mode (using SSG).
-* We send the static bootstrap file through Rails controllers instead of serving it in the `public` directory.
+* We send this static bootstrap file to the browser through Rails controllers instead of serving it in the `public` directory.
 This allows us to set caching headers separately and manage cookies efficiently, simplifying authentication and CSRF protection.

 ### Compared to the traditional method

 * Compared to the traditional approach where React is treated as a library, an SPA framework will integrate a client-side routing library.
-* It will also give you automatic code-splitting together with data-fetching parallelization and other benefits.
+* It will also give you automatic code-splitting together with data-fetching parallelization and other benefits that are important for performance and UX.

-Putting it simply, it should make it easier to create a better SPA.
+Putting it simply, the current method should make it easier to create a better SPA.

 ### Compared to hosting static files on a separate server